Inference for Large-Scale Linear Systems with Known Coefficients: The Test

 \end{theorem}

-In order to leverage our asymptotic approximations to establish the asymptotic validity of our test, Theorem \ref{th:size} imposes an additional rate condition that constrains how $p$ can grow with $n$.
-This rate condition depends on the matrix $A$ and the weighting matrices $\Omega^{\rm j}(P)$ for $\rm j\in \{\rm e,\rm i\}$.
+Under additional requirements, it is possible to strengthen the conclusion of Theorem \ref{th:size} to show \eqref{th:sizedisp} holds with equality.
+For instance, if in addition $p$ is fixed with $n$ and $\sqrt n\lambda_n \to \infty$, then it is possible to show that $E_P[\phi_n]$ tends to $\alpha$ for any $P$ on the ``boundary" of $\mathbf P_0$ -- a result that, together with Theorem \ref{th:size}, implies the asymptotic size of our test equals $\alpha$.
+We also note that Theorem \ref{th:size} imposes a rate condition that constrains how $p$ can grow with $n$.
+This rate condition depends on $A$ and the weighting matrices $\Omega^{\rm j}(P)$ for $\rm j\in \{\rm e,\rm i\}$.
 As we show in Remark \ref{rm:univbound} below, it is possible to obtain universal (in $A$) bounds for $({\rm m}(P) +\bar \sigma(P))/\underline{\sigma}^2(P)$ when setting $\Omega^{\rm j}(P)$ to be the standard deviation matrix of $\mathbb G_n^{\rm j}(P)$ for $\rm j \in \{\rm e,\rm i\}$.
-While such bounds provide sufficient conditions for the rate requirements in Theorem \ref{th:size}, we emphasize that they can be quite conservative for a specific choice of $A$.
+While such bounds provide sufficient conditions for the rate requirements in Theorem \ref{th:size}, we emphasize that they can be quite conservative for a specific $A$.
 Finally, we note that if, as in much of the literature, one considers the case in which $p$ does not grow with $n$, then Remark \ref{rm:univbound} implies that Theorem \ref{th:size} holds under Assumptions \ref{ass:weights}--\ref{ass:4bootnew} and the requirement $\lambda_n = o(1)$.